We introduced the late night levy on 1 November 2017.

 Local evidence shows a clear correlation between the locations of late night licensed premises and incidents involving robbery, violence and theft.
 Hackney Police estimate the cost of policing the night-time economy in the borough to be around £1.4 million annually, of which £890,000 is specifically required to fund their dedicated night time economy teams.

-The levy will be collected by the Council, but at least 70% of any net revenue collected must be paid to the police.
+The levy is collected by the Council, but at least 70% of any net revenue collected must be paid to the police.
 It's then used as a contribution to the policing and control of late night alcohol related crime and disorder.

 The levy uses same fee structure as application fees under the Licensing Act 2003.
 You can find out the rateable value of your premises in your business rates information or from the government's Valuation Office Agency.